Tehem/matchmaker-go/README.md

 Copy the provided example file `persons.yml.example` into a new `persons.yml` file and replace values with actual users.

-TEMP / TO REMOVE :
-Adapt the master email in this file : `commands/plan.go:43`

 ## Preparing

     matchmaker prepare [--week-shift value [default=0]]